Best Kids Debit Cards & Credit Cards for Kids (2026)

 Greenlight, GoHenry, Current, Stepβ€”which kids debit card is actually best?
+Plus: can kids get a credit card, and how to start building credit early.
 We break down features, fees, and which card fits different family needs.

 Quick Picks